gaetangr/synaudit/README.md

 While I love my Synology NAS, the DSM interface can be slow and cumbersome for quick security audits.
 I found myself constantly jumping between multiple services and applications just to get a comprehensive understanding of my system's health and security status.

+## Disclaimer

+To perform security audits, you need admin credentials for your Synology NAS.
+We are using the official Synology authentication API to securely log in and perform checks, you can check the [API documentation](https://kb.synology.com/fr-fr/DG/DSM_Login_Web_API_Guide/2) for more details.

+All API calls are made locally to your NAS, you can check the [source code](https://github.com/gaetangr/synaudit/blob/main/cmd/auth.go) for more details.
+No external servers are contacted, and no telemetry or analytics are collected.

+Password is not stored in the tool nor your terminal history.

 ## Features

 ### Security Checks